wallabag/doc/en/admin/installation/installation.md

 {% endhint %}

 {% hint style="info" %}
-If you're installing Wallabag behind Squid as a reverse proxy, make sure to update your `squid.conf` configuration to include `login=PASS` in the `cache_peer` line.
+If you're installing wallabag behind Squid as a reverse proxy, make sure to update your `squid.conf` configuration to include `login=PASS` in the `cache_peer` line.
 This is necessary for API calls to work properly.
 {% endhint %}

 ## On shared hosting